 What makes social media stand out as an advertising medium is the level of data it is able to collect.
 Users of social media sites share a lot of information around their likes, dislikes and location.
 As well as this users typically share a lot of personal and demographic information which can all be targeted by advertisers.
 If you know your audience well, you can target highly focused groups of potential customers.

-While often paired, Programmatic and Real Time Bidding (RTB) are different.
-Programmatic describes the automated purchase of advertising space from publishers, often there are large technology platform designed to enable the sale and purchase of advertising.
+While often paired, Programmatic and Real-Time Bidding (RTB) is different.
+Programmatic describes the automated purchase of advertising space from publishers, often there is large technology platform designed to enable the sale and purchase of advertising.
 Depending on the platform and their unique understanding of their supply you should have numerous options to target and guarantee media spend when required.

 The meaning of the colour turquoise is open communication and clarity of thought.

-Turquoise is a blend of the colour blue and the colour green, and has cool and calming attributes.
-The colour turquoise is associated with meanings of refreshing, feminine, calming, sophisticated, energy, wisdom, serenity, wholeness, creativity, emotional balance, good luck, spiritual grounding, friendship, love, joy, tranquility, patience, intuition, and loyalty.
+Turquoise is a blend of the colour blue and the colour green and has cool and calming attributes.
+The colour turquoise is associated with meanings of refreshing, feminine, calming, sophisticated, energy, wisdom, serenity, wholeness, creativity, emotional balance, good luck, spiritual grounding, friendship, love, joy, tranquillity, patience, intuition, and loyalty.
+Colour Turquoise.

 Tints of turquoise colour have a sweet feminine feel.
 Darker shades of turquoise, such as teal have a more sophisticated feel.
 Variations of turquoise, which often is used to represent water, also is referred to as aqua and aquamarine.